Note: The Boulanger Project is currently on care and maintenance.

 The Boulanger Project is located approximately 40 km south of Cayenne, the capital of French Guiana.
-Access to the project is by National Road No. 2 and a network of laterite roads (figure B1).
+Access to the project is by National Road No. 2 and a laterite roads network (figure B1).

 Figure B1: Map showing the location of Boulanger project mineral rights in relation to the city of Cayenne, road access and regional geology.

 Mineral rights and option agreement

-In July 2017, Reunion entered into an option agreement with Compagnie Minière de Boulanger (CMB) to acquire a 100% interest in the Boulanger, Central Brief, Devez North, and the Devez South mineral concessions along with the Carapa mining permit (previously known as Ste-Marie).
-The four concessions, which cover an area of 78.2 km², were originally granted to Compagnie Minière de Boulanger (CMB) by the French government in the late 1880 and early 1920s (figure B3).
-Due to recent amendments to the French mining code, all concessions expired on December 31, 2018.
-CMB has filed applications to renew the concessions for a total area of 39 km², which covers all the main exploration target areas.
+In July 2017, Reunion entered into an option agreement with Compagnie Minière de Boulanger (CMB) to acquire a 100% interest in the Boulanger, Central Brief, Devez North and the Devez South mineral concessions, and the Carapa mining permit (previously known as Ste-Marie).
+The four concessions, which cover 78.2 km², were initially granted to Compagnie Minière de Boulanger (CMB) by the French government in the late 1880 and early 1920s (figure B3).
+Following amendments to the French mining code, all concessions expired on December 31, 2018.
+CMB filed applications to renew the concessions for a total area of 39 km², which covers all the exploration prospects.
 The concessions remain valid during the administrative renewal process.
 In addition, the Carapa exploration permit (PER) covering 24.0 km² is valid until December 2021 and is renewable twice, for period of five years each.

 Geology and mineralization